Information about the Zika virus

 CUNY will be a tremendous asset to this exciting new endeavor, and we look forward to working more closely with you in the coming years.

 To protect the health and safety of our campus community, CUNY has in place an Infectious Disease Protocol that all campuses adhere to in the rare case that an outbreak of an infectious disease is reported.
-This protocol is posted to University¹s website and can also be viewed here.
+This protocol is also available on the University¹s website.

 - CDC Ebola Update opens in a new window